 Does your body run best on 8 glasses of water a day?
 Not necessarily.
 Everyone has different fluid needs.
-The weather--both temperature and humidity--plays a part.
-So does your size, gender, and level of activity.
+The weather--both temperature and humidity--plays a part and so does your size, gender, and level of activity.
+So, are 8 glasses of water a day really linked with good health?

+Are eggs linked to high blood cholesterol?
 Eggs pack lots of cholesterol compared to other foods.
 Cholesterol in the blood is strongly related to heart disease and heart attacks.
-So eating lots of eggs should be bad for your heart, right?
+So, eating lots of eggs should be bad for your heart, right?
 It seems true, but most nutritional studies say otherwise.

 As many as one egg per day does not raise your risk of cardiovascular disease—which can lead to heart attack—for people with normal cholesterol.
 That could be because eggs have other heart-protecting properties beyond cholesterol.
 It may also be because eating cholesterol is only weakly associated with raising cholesterol in your blood.
-Whatever the reason, your egg habit probably won't harm your heart.
+Whatever the reason, your egg habit probably won't harm your heart if done in moderation.

+Is antiperspirant linked to breast cancer or Alzheimer's disease?
+Those fears turned out to both be unfounded.
 More than 40 years ago, alarm bells were being rung in the health world relating to antiperspirants and dementia.
 Researchers found higher ratios of aluminum in the brains of Alzheimer's patients.
 There were fears that the aluminum that temporarily plugs your sweat ducts could raise risks of neurological problems.
-But over time no evidence has emerged to support this.
+But over time, no evidence has emerged to support this.
 Instead, it seems that Alzheimer's shrinks your brain, leaving a higher concentration of aluminum behind.
 And it seems the aluminum in an antiperspirant is barely absorbed by your skin.
 In other words, aluminum in the brain seems to be a consequence of Alzheimer's, and not a cause, and antiperspirants probably do not raise any risk of dementia, including Alzheimer's.

 It was poorly understood science that started the Alzheimer's scare, but a chain email was responsible for convincing lots of women in the 1990s that their antiperspirant was raising their risk of breast cancer.
 The email falsely claims that antiperspirant traps harmful chemicals inside your body.
-It turns out all your underarm deodorant blocks are sweat and body salt--your urine and feces remove the more harmful chemicals.
+It turns out all your underarm deodorant blocks are sweat and body salt.
+What removes the more harmful toxins in your body?
+Your urine and feces do.
 And there is no truth to this medical myth--the American Cancer Society says there is no link between antiperspirants and breast cancer.

 You may have heard this one from your mother: "Don't go outside with wet hair or you'll catch cold!"
 With all due respect to Mom, that isn't how colds are spread.
 If you go outside in cold weather, with or without wet clothes or hair, you stand no greater risk of catching cold.
 Colds come from viruses, and viruses can be spread regardless of the weather.